lotze/photoboom/README.md

 AWS_SECRET_ACCESS_KEY
 AWS_REGION

+To run the rake task to check a gmail account and download emailed photos, you will need to set GMAIL_LOGIN
+GMAIL_PASSWORD

 To run using the same method as will be run on heroku (including environment settings), run:
 RACK_ENV=development PORT=3000 foreman start